LukaszKawa/SauceDemoTests/README.md

 #Instructions:
 1. Clone
 2. npm install
+and:

-3. npx cypress open
+3 a) npx cypress open
 or
-3. npm run smokes_chrome to run smoke tests
+3 b) npm run smokes_chrome to run smoke tests
-3. npm run all_chrome to run all tests on chrome
+3 c) npm run all_chrome to run all tests on chrome

 #To do: